Using Cisco video systems for MS Teams or Near Me calls

 An HDMI to USB converter will be required.
 There are many available, from under £20 to more than £500.
 We’ve tested a few around £30 and found them ideal.

 Both Room Kit and Room Kit Plus require Room OS 11 software prior to use as video bars.
 Please contact us to update your system and/or apply the correct settings.
 When properly configured the systems’ touch controllers will feature a ‘Call from Laptop’ button.
 We’ve produced guides on the conversion of both Room Kit and Room Kit Plus (please choose the appropriate conversion guide as the systems are different.
-The Room Kit is a combined camera/codec system whereas the Room Kit’s camera bar and processing codecs are separates).
+The Room Kit is a combined camera/codec system whereas the Room Kit’s camera bar and processing modules are separates).

 The HDMI to USB converter needs to be connected to one of the Room Kit’s HDMI outputs and one of the PC’s USB ports.
 The PC’s video-out port has to be connected to the Room Kit’s HDMI input connection.